-• This watercraft is not equipped with lighting required for night operation.
-Do not operate the watercraft after sunset or before dawn, otherwise you increase the risk of colliding with another boat, which could result in severe injury or death.
+- This watercraft is not equipped with lighting required for night operation.
+Do not operate the watercraft after sunset or before dawn, otherwise you increase the risk of colliding with another boat, which could result in severe injury or death. - Follow navigation rules, and state/provincial and local laws that apply to watercraft.